 Step 1: Keep track of when your dog’s nose is dry or wet

 The first thing you should do is start taking detailed notes whenever you notice your dog’s snout looks or feels a bit parched.
 Is their nose drier during certain times of the day or year?
 How often does it happen?
 How long does the dryness last?
 As you track nose condition, consider the common causes listed above to help you pinpoint the reason.

 Step 2: Remove potential allergens

-Allergies can be tricky to diagnose, since there are so many things which can trigger an allergic reaction and many different symptoms which can indicate allergies.
+Allergies can be tricky to diagnose since there are so many things that can trigger an allergic reaction and many different symptoms which can indicate allergies.
 However, you can start with some common allergens that may come into contact with your dog’s nose.

 Plastic allergies are common in dogs, so if you’re using plastic food or water bowls, try swapping them for stainless steel bowls.
 If you’ve recently added a new type of toy to your dog’s collection, consider removing it to see if the dry nose clears up.
 Same with new household products like floor cleaners, carpet deodorizers, and laundry detergents, which can cause reactions in sensitive dogs.
 Anything that your dog might bump with their nose and which you’ve changed recently should be temporarily removed from their environment to pinpoint the source of new allergies.

 Step 3: Soothe your dog’s nose with a balm

 Whether your dog needs temporary relief or a regular nose care regimen, an all-natural balm like Snout Soother can help keep your dog’s nose moist and healthy.
 Bonus: Snout Soother acts as a natural sunscreen and moisturizer formulated specifically for canine noses.
 Sensitive dogs are more prone to skin issues, so we carefully source each ingredient to ensure that our vegan, all-natural dog products are 100% safe for all pups.